 #1 Send Out a Pre-Discovery Meeting Packet

 What is the purpose of the pre-discovery meeting packet?
 It helps alleviate your prospects' anxieties, portrays you as a professional, and helps with the problem of cancelled appointments.
 The packet should contain a pre-appointment letter, your personal biography, your planning process and your firm's brochure.
 Many financial professionals do not have these pieces and do not send out anything prior to the appointment.
-If you don't have copies of all of those documents to send out, click here to get started.

 #2 Share a Copy of the Meeting Agenda